gretazas/alphaSchooler/README.md

 - Potential buyers:
     The site would attract students, people who work in offices, and people who need stationery, notebooks, and folders.
 - Price range:

     From 0.99€ to 201.99€.
 Mostly good quality bags would cost the most.
-Delivery cost is 10% of the purchase, unless costumer spends 50 euros or more, then delivery is free.
+When costumer spends 50 euros or more, the delivery is free.
 ### SEO Optimization

 - For Googles search engine: